dertseha/eve-route.js/doc/README.md

 Typically, a chain could look like this:
-BaseUniverse (containing the static cluster map information) -> UserUniverse (containing user specific data, such as jump bridges) -> LifeUniverse (containing life cluster data)
+BaseUniverse (containing the static cluster map information) -> UserUniverse (containing user specific data, such as jump bridges) -> LiveUniverse (containing live cluster data)

 (This under the assumption that user data changes less frequent than the life data.)